 I started the second fuse box at fuse number seven.
 Before connecting wires to the second fuse box, position it above or below the first box in the position they will be mounted.
 Once all the wires are connected the position of these fuse boxes cannot be reversed.

 Fuse number ten is photographed below.
-Note that there are two wires in and out of this fuse. (red arrows) This is where the primary problem occurs.
+Note that there are two wires in and out of this fuse. (light blue arrows).
+This is where the primary problem occurs.
 The load on this connection is just too much for the old barrel type glass fuse to handle.

 This fuse connection will be split into two fuses.
-Cut one power feed wire.
-(Note that I have labeled the fuse blocks one and two).
+Cut one power feed wire. (blue arrow) Note that I have labeled the fuse blocks one and two.

 Cut any wire from the bottom of fuse number ten and solder.
 Repeat for the two remaining wires and attach to the next fuse connection.
 These will be fuses number 10A and 10B.